laurentb/symfttpd/README.markdown

 ### How is the /sf/ alias handled?

-Since now plugins’ web dirs are handled by symbolic links, using an alias in the server config for /sf doesn’t make sense.
+Since now plugins' web dirs are handled by symbolic links, using an alias in the server config for /sf doesn't make sense.
 You can use `mksymlinks.php` to create this symlink and many others for you (including the symlink for `genconf.php`!).